CODEHEAD SYSTEMS

 § THE CATALOGUE

-Three projects, each with its own discipline — passkeys, password-less cryptography, and the small Java tools in between.
+The most recent four projects, each with its own discipline — passkeys, password-less cryptography, a teachable identity suite, and the small Java tools in between.

 PROJECT A – AUTH